List of female speakers of national and territorial upper houses

 This list presents female speakers of national and territorial upper houses of their respective countries or territories.
 The upper house, often called the Senate, is the one of two chambers in a bicameral legislature.
 The upper house usually has less power than the lower house.
 In some countries, its members are appointed rather than elected by popular votes.
-Speaker of the upper house is the one who takes office as acting head of state in presidential republic.
+The speaker of the upper house is the one who takes office as acting head of state in a presidential republic.